Hippocampus: Long-term potentiation

 Since at least the time of Ramon y Cajal (1852–1934), psychologists have speculated that the brain stores memory by altering the strength of connections between neurons that are simultaneously active.
 This idea was formalized by Donald Hebb in 1949, but for many years remained unexplained.
 In 1973, Tim Bliss and Terje Lømo described a phenomenon in the rabbit hippocampus that appeared to meet Hebb's specifications: a change in synaptic responsiveness induced by brief strong activation and lasting for hours or days or longer.
 This phenomenon was soon referred to as long-term potentiation (LTP).
 As a candidate mechanism for long-term memory, LTP has since been studied intensively, and a great deal has been learned about it.
 However, the complexity and variety of the intracellular signaling cascades that can trigger LTP is acknowledged as preventing a more complete understanding.

 The hippocampus is a particularly favorable site for studying LTP because of its densely packed and sharply defined layers of neurons, but similar types of activity-dependent synaptic change have also been observed in many other brain areas.
 The best-studied form of LTP has been seen in CA1 of the hippocampus and occurs at synapses that terminate on dendritic spines and use the neurotransmitter glutamate.

-The synaptic changes depend on a special type of glutamate receptor, the N-methyl-D-aspartate (NMDA) receptor, a cell surface receptor which has the special property of allowing calcium to enter the postsynaptic spine only when presynaptic activation and postsynaptic depolarization occur at the same time.
+The synaptic changes depend on the N-methyl-D-aspartate (NMDA) receptor, a cell surface receptor that allows calcium to enter the postsynaptic spine when glutamate and glycine are bound and postsynaptic depolarization occur at the same time.
 Drugs that interfere with NMDA receptors block LTP and have major effects on some types of memory, especially spatial memory.
-Genetically modified mice that are modified to disable the LTP mechanism, also generally show severe memory deficits.
+Genetically modified mice that are modified to disable the LTP mechanism also generally show severe memory deficits.